 So what does this mean?
 I find the analysis of high-dimensional data extremely difficult.
 Certainly, there are situations where the problem is not so extreme, but there may be situations where the issue is even more extreme.
 It is almost impossible to find the relevant “truths” in the data when trying too many different things (the garden of forking paths).

-You may object that the simulations I made are too pessimistic.
+You may object that the simulations I made were too pessimistic.
 Yes, but we often don’t know how good the signal-to-noise ratio is in clinical data.
 And completely in the dark, we must be very careful in the process of analyzing high-dimensional data, particularly when we use model selection.
 Univariable screening is well-known for providing flawed results, but it is still widely used today (or widely misused, I should say).

 References